yeshdmits/budgetscanner/helm/README.md

 # Budget Scanner Helm Chart

 This Helm chart deploys the Budget Scanner application on Kubernetes.
-Budget Scanner is a personal finance tracking application for analyzing ZKB bank statements with automatic transaction categorization.

 ## Components